No passwords, No popups, No cost, No AI:

 A. Hi Nadeem.

 Chrome plating is an electrochemical process whereby current causes chromium to be reduced from hexavalent ions to metal, and the current essentially follows the "path of least resistance".
 So too much current can flow to corners and exterior edges, causing burning.
-A thief or robber is a piece of scrap metal that is connected to the cathode (it can be part of the rack) and placed close to those corners and edges to absorb some of the current that is flowing to that area.
+A thief or robber is a piece of scrap metal that is connected to the cathode (it can be part of the rack) and placed close to those corners and edges to absorb some of the current that is flowing to that area to prevent burning.
 The thief is later stripped or replaced.

 Regards,